Collaborative law is a relatively new process for dealing with family disputes and can be cheaper and less acrimonious than the court process.

 - The collaborative law process allows you to reach a settlement that is right for you and your family rather than having one imposed on you by the court.
 The process moves forward at a speed chosen by the separating couple not at any speed dictated by any outside agency, such as the court.
 Where necessary, financial advisers and other experts can be brought into the process to assist where all parties agree that this will be helpful.

 What are the advantages of collaborative law over other processes?

 - Control.
 The entire process remains within the control of you and your separating partner and you determine the settlement rather than having it imposed upon you by a court.

 - Less paperwork, more communication.
 The collaborative law process involves direct face to face meetings rather than matters being dealt with through correspondence and this goes a long way to building understanding.

-- “off the wall outcomes”.
+- “Off the wall outcomes”.
 As an agreement is being reached by you and your separating partner rather than being imposed upon you, it leaves available options for more creative outcomes that could not be imposed but can be agreed.
-This is often a benefit for separating couple.
+This is often a benefit for separating couples.

 - Costs.
 A collaborative process can often be a cheaper, more expedient way of achieving a settlement than a costly lengthy court process.